deans-code/dimensions/README.md

 It was designed as a simple tool for testing the capabilities of embeddings when used as part of semantic search use cases.

 > [!NOTE]
-> See scope for current planned activities, further work is required before the tool produces useful results.
+> Search results are improving, further work required to improve relevance of results.

 ## :white_check_mark: Scope